 When I moved to Medellín over seven years ago, I primarily shopped for groceries at the big Exito stores, as it was convenient.
 I also sometimes shopped at Carrefour, which was sold in 2012 to Cencosud in Chile and renamed as Jumbo.

 Starting in late 2014, we started shopping at the new PriceSmart when it opened in Medellín.
 And in mid-2015 we started also shopping at Tiendas D1.
 In addition, we sometimes shop at Makro and more recently at Justo y Bueno.

 By shopping at Tiendas D1 and also PriceSmart and Makro plus Justo y Bueno we were able to cut our monthly grocery bill by over 30 percent in terms of pesos.
 We still shop at Exito for some items but also shop at Tiendas D1, PriceSmart plus small local fruit and vegetable shops and also a local butcher.

 The above photo is the front of one of the Tiendas D1 stores in Sabaneta.

 Tiendas D1 is a large chain of small discount grocery stores in Colombia that is owned by Koba.
 The major shareholder in Koba is Valorem and other shareholders include Capital Group from the U.S. and IHAG from Switzerland.

-D1 reportedly had sales of about $700 million US dollars last year, which was nearly double the sales the company had in 2015.
-In September last year, the company opened it 500th store in Colombia and D1 was supposed to have about 525 stores by the end of last year.
+D1 reportedly had sales of about $700 million US dollars in 2016, which was nearly double the sales the company had in 2015.
+In September 2016, the company opened it 500th store in Colombia and D1 was supposed to have about 525 stores by the end of 2016.